Did you know that:

-Several newspapers have finally taken action – The New York Times and Washington Post have dropped China Watch from the print and online editions, having run such articles in the past.
-Now The Telegraph, one of the UK’s “Big Three” newspapers, has done the same after Free Tibet targeted them.
+Several newspapers have finally taken action – the New York Times and Washington Post have dropped China Watch from the print and online editions, having run such articles in the past.
+Now the Telegraph (one of the UK’s “Big Three” newspapers), and the Economist have done the same after Free Tibet targeted them.

-We are urging The Economist and The Wall Street Journal to follow them.
+We are urging the Wall Street Journal to follow suit.

 The CCP’s deception has led to the spread of misery in Tibet and now of a pandemic across China and the rest of the world.
 Let’s say NO to the spread of CCP propaganda.
-Contact the editors of The Wall Street Journal and The Economist, urging them to take action.
+Contact the editor of the Wall Street Journal today, urging them to take action.

 The Economist ends ties with Beijing Review